-Power Awnings (If So Equipped)
+Power Awnings (if so equipped)

-Awnings must be closed (and locked if applicable) while the motor home is in transit.

-- The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
-If wind or extended periods of rain are expected, retract the awning. - It is recommended that if leaving the recreation vehicle unattended for a length of time you should retract the awning to avoid unexpected weather conditions.
+Awnings must be closed (and locked if applicable) while the RV is in transit.
+Awnings must be closed (and locked if applicable) while the RV is in transit.
+CALCENTION The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
+If wind or extended periods of rain are expected, retract the awning.
+It is recommended that if leaving the recreation vehicle unattended for a length of time you should retract the awning to avoid unexpected weather conditions.